craigahobbs/python-build/README.md

 ### lint

-Run pylint on the "setup.py" file and all Python source code under the "src" directory.
+Run pylint on all Python source code under the "src" directory.

 ### doc